As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 His chess machine worked by using magnets to move chess pieces and the intelligence of each chess movement was provided by a built-in live chess player.

-To help you understand better, let me show you this video with the explanation of how The mechanical Turk worked.
+To help you understand better, let me show you this video with an explanation of how The mechanical Turk worked.

 Interesting fact: Although the chess machine brought Kempelen fame and money, his most important invention today was the talking machine.
 The vocal cords were imitated by a tube, the lungs in turn by mosses or bagpipes, and the machine also had a nose tube and a mouth.